-Say that your acquaintance who usually comes to your events declines an invitation to dinner, saying they’re booked that night.
-You made a great fool of yourself around them last week, so you wonder if they’re free but are pretending not to be.
+Say that my acquaintance who usually comes to my events declines an invitation to dinner, saying they’re booked that night.
+I made a great fool of myself around them last week, so I wonder if they’re free but are pretending not to be.
 Due to their repulsion.

-You know the friend is busy every third night on average.
-This provides your prior belief – 1/3 chance that they have a real conflict, 2/3 chance that they’re free.
-Now you apply the knowledge to generate your new belief about whether they had a real conflict or not.
+I know the friend is busy every third night on average.
+This provides my prior belief – 1/3 chance that they have a real conflict, 2/3 chance that they’re free.
+Now I apply the knowledge to generate my new belief about whether they had a real conflict or not.

 - Prior belief they had a real calendar conflict: 0.33